microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/profilephoto.md

 > [!NOTE]
 >
-> Managing users' photos using Microsoft Graph API is currently not supported in Azure AD B2C tenants.
+> Managing users' photos using the Microsoft Graph API is currently not supported in Azure AD B2C tenants.

 ## Properties
 | Property	   | Type	|Description|